jappeace/jappeaceApplication/content/mtl.md

 ```
 The possible fix in this case is correct,
-but sort off have to know what a context is, and a type signature to
+but we sort off have to know what a context is,
-decipher that error message[^why-dont-they].
+and a type signature to decipher that error message[^why-dont-they].
 The compiler is saying in incomprohensible error speak that you need to
 add a constraint `MonadIO m` like so: